Cap-go/capacitor-inappbrowser/README.md

 ```

 Sends an event to the webview. you can listen to this event with addListener("messageFromWebview", listenerFunc: (event: <a href="#record">Record</a>&lt;string, any&gt;) =&gt; void)
-detail is the data you want to send to the webview, the key will be stripped from the event object, it's a requirement of Capacitor
+detail is the data you want to send to the webview, it's a requirement of Capacitor we cannot send direct objects
 Your object has to be serializable to JSON, so no functions or other non-JSON-serializable types are allowed.

 | Param         | Type                                                                      |